lxtGH/OMG-Seg/README.md

 ## News !!

-- Test Code and Models are released!!
+- Test Models and Code are released!!

-## To Do List
+## To-Do List

 - Release training code. (to do)
-- Release CKPTs. （done）
+- Release CKPTs.（done）
 - Support HuggingFace. (done)

 ## Features

 - The first universal model that support image segmentation, video segmentation, open-vocabulary segmentation, multi-dataset segmentation, interactive segmentation.
 - A new unified view for solving multiple segmentation tasks in one view.

 ## Experiment Set Up